IsmaCortGtz/fasty-task-server/docs/APIv1 Endpoints/README.md

 # API v1 - Endpoints

 The are all the endpoints for the APIv1.
+You can go back [here](../README.md).

 ### Table of content